NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 For these purposes, it is crucial to have a first-class support for developing external plugins and assets via a marketplace.
 Knowledge needs to be passed and re-applied, for purpose of which a game engine is served as a playground to battle test new ideas and techniques.

-Now with those four criteria in mind, we compare some of the popular open-source engines as well as try to find what other points need to be considered when designing a game engine.
+Now with those four criteria in mind, we compare some of the popular open source engines as well as try to find what other points need to be considered when designing a game engine.

 ### 2.2 Engine analysis.

 Our investigation begins by examining the research questions posed by Anderson and friends [14] which serve as a starting point for formulating a universal engine architecture.
 We then analyze the Runtime Engine Architecture (RTEA) proposed by Gregory and define the responsibilities of each module.
 Then we take a look at common game world models to explain how game objects can be managed inside the engine.
-This is followed by a comparative analysis of open-source engines and frameworks mentioned at the start of a previous chapter, contrasting their architectures with the RTEA model.
+This is followed by a comparative analysis of open source engines and frameworks mentioned at the start of a previous chapter, contrasting their architectures with the RTEA model.
 Finally, we expand on the potential responsibilities of a general purpose engine, debating which functionalities should or should not be incorporated into a game engine's core design and whether game modding should be treated as a part of the game development.